 For more fun, check out the Ultimate Brick Maker, which allows your child to use the MAD MATTR dough to form stackable bricks and use them to build interesting constructions.

-Melissa & Doug K’s Kids Bowling Friends Play Set
+8. Melissa & Doug Bowling Friends Set

 You know what’s a fun family activity?
 Bowling!
 You know what’s not fun?
 Packing your kids in the car, driving to the bowling center, renting smelly shoes, putting your fingers in the cesspool that is a bowling ball, and paying a lot for the experience.
 So why not bowl at home?

 This bowling set from Melissa & Doug is as cute as it is fun.
 It features friendly animals that your child can viciously knock over with glee.
 And she won’t even need bumpers or one of those ball ramps to do it.

 At just four inches in diameter, the ball is the perfect size for little hands to grasp.
 The animal pins are made of soft plastic that is light enough to knock over easily but heavy enough to not tip over when being set up.
 When you’re done playing, everything fits into a handy storage case with a handle for easy travel.